MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/Disable-AzureRmRecoveryServicesBackupProtection.md

 ```

 ## DESCRIPTION
-The **Disable-AzureRmRecoveryServicesBackupProtection** cmdlet disables protection for an azure_2 Backup-protected item.
+The **Disable-AzureRmRecoveryServicesBackupProtection** cmdlet disables protection for an Azure Backup-protected item.
 This cmdlet stops regular scheduled backup of an item.
 This cmdlet can also delete existing recovery points for the backup item.